 The Investment Committee is primarily responsible for overseeing and development of the investment strategy and all significant investing activities.
 The Investment Committee also monitors compliance of investment portfolios with the policies, guidelines and risk limits.

-ii.
+Management Committees including Executive and Underwriting Committees ii.
 Senior Executives